-The Bell Super 3R MIPS Adult MTB Helmet is available on Amazon.
+The Bell Super 3R MIPS Adult MTB Helmet is available from Backcountry.

 What does the Bell Super 3R MIPS MTB helmet have to offer?

 There are multiple reasons to make the Bell Super 3R your go-to choice, and it’s not just because your protection is number one, even though Bell ensured that this model is MIPS-equipped so that you can benefit from optimal protection.